ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>My planet generation screenshot made on unity 5.5.2f1 in 2017 and my facebook page where i had posted it <a href="https://www.facebook.com/photo?fbid=271787936628041&amp;set=pcb.271788079961360">(20+) Facebook</a> with the cpu made voxels based on craig perko's old minecraft tutorial and i am still using the same way of creating voxels today but i have already understood and applied the principles of creating voxels and instancing them with the cpu/gpu in low level programming under my SCCoreSystems solution here <a href="https://github.com/ninekorn/SCCoreSystems-rerelease">ninekorn/SCCoreSystems-rerelease (github.com)</a>:</p>
+<p>My planet generation screenshot made on unity 5.5.2f1 in 2017 and my facebook page where i had posted it <a href="https://www.facebook.com/photo?fbid=271787936628041&amp;set=pcb.271788079961360">(20+) Facebook</a> with the cpu made voxels based on Craig Perko's old minecraft tutorial and i am still using the same way of creating voxels today and i have understood and applied the principles of creating voxels and instancing them with the cpu/gpu in low level programming under my SCCoreSystems solution here <a href="https://github.com/ninekorn/SCCoreSystems-rerelease">ninekorn/SCCoreSystems-rerelease (github.com)</a>:</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":680,"sizeSlug":"large","linkDestination":"none"} -->